iceeeberg/Rock-Paper-Scissors/README.md

 ## Summary

-This was the first game application I have created with the use of HTML, CSS, and JavaScript.
+This was the first game application I created with the use of HTML, CSS, and JavaScript.
 I had a lot of fun making it and look forward to adding more game applications to my repository.
 The biggest takeaways I took from creating this game was using  the JavaScript function Math.floor as well as gaining more insight on how to style my click events using CSS.

 ## Author